PlusPlusOneGmbH/TD_UvManagedPrefab/README.md

 # TD UV Prefab
 This is a baseproject that shows how UV can be used as the project- and dependency-manager for TouchDesigner.

+It uses a hack to mount the package-folders defined in the .packagefolder-file just in time, without any raceconditions. [ Blogpost coming ]

+Check /local/modules as it could be used for any dependency manager.
+I just like UV most.

 ## Install UV
 https://docs.astral.sh/uv/getting-started/installation/